ncayllahua/GigisPizzaHOL/README.md

 Demo is known as Gigi’s Pizza.
 The Use Case is focused in microservices/serverless (fn) and Multitenant DataBase.
 We have three microservices coded in different languages like nodejs and of course Java (Helidon framework).
 This three microservices are part of a delivery pizza app, one microservice controls the orders, other one controls the pizza delivery and the last one controls the accounting.
 We coded a serverless function to calculate discounts, according to several bussiness rules like credit card type or pizza order total prize.

+**Recently added the use of Resource Principals to improve the security avoiding vulnerabilities.
+You can access this new labs in the HOL serverless or HOL serverless fast with terraform.**

 Hands on Labs - Gigis pizza microservices/serverless app (Oracle Cloud Infraestructure OCI).

-Recently added the use of Resource Principals to improve the security avoiding vulnerabilities.
-You can access this new labs in the HOL serverless or HOL serverless fast with terraform.

 - [x] [HOL 5967 - Microservices](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/microservices/hol5967_userguide.md)
 - [x] [HOL serverless](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/serverless/gigis-serverless-HOL.md)